 Distance education is defined as a style of learning where teachers and students are physically separated, and different technologies are used so that they can communicate effectively.6 While originally focused on full-time employees and those in remote regions, it has become increasingly prevalent in other contexts.

 Prior to the outbreak of COVID-19, distance education was experiencing modest yet steady growth.
-According to the National Center for Education Statistics, 34.7 percent of college students were enrolled in at least one online course in 2018, compared to 33.1 percent in 2017.
-That was less than the 2 percent increase from 2016 to 2017, but it was still an upward trend.7
+According to the National Center for Education Statistics, 34.7% of college students were enrolled in at least one online course in 2018, compared to 33.1% in 2017.
+That was less than the 2% increase from 2016 to 2017, but it was still an upward trend.7

 On the technology side, global educational technology (EdTech) investments reached nearly $18.7 billion in 2019.8 EdTech is vital for distance education for a number of reasons.
-It helps to deliver personalized education so that students can learn at their own paces and skill levels.
+It helps to deliver personalized education so that students can learn at their own pace and skill level.
 It democratizes access to education around the world, eliminating barriers to learning and reducing costs.
 Sophisticated EdTech software can attract students and keep them engaged.
-Digital educational resources create a continuous learning experience outside of the classroom, and data analytics enable adaptive learning, where data is fed back into the system to influence learning programs and fill knowledge gaps.
+Digital educational resources create a continuous learning experience outside of the classroom and data analytics enable adaptive learning where data is fed back into the system to influence learning programs and fill knowledge gaps.
 Maintaining a high level of innovation improves the efficiency of our educational system.9

 The global online education market is projected to reach $350 billion by 2025.10 Behind these strong numbers, however, is the human story of blending new technologies and learning methods to improve online education.
 How seamless is the transition between in-person classrooms and online education?
-Prior to the pandemic, a survey of online learning administrators indicated that 70 percent allowed students to take a virtual class without any type of online orientation.11 And although many of the teachers were trained prior to conducting online classes, nearly one-third lacked any kind of teaching, learning, and technology (TLT) center available to them for support.12
+Prior to the pandemic, a survey of online learning administrators indicated that 70% allowed students to take a virtual class without any type of online orientation.11 And although many of the teachers were trained prior to conducting online classes, nearly one-third lacked any kind of teaching, learning, and technology (TLT) center for support.12

 As the numbers suggest, most higher education institutions were unprepared to switch to virtual instruction when COVID-19 shut down their campuses.
 As a result, many colleges opted for low-tech solutions, such as Zoom video conferencing and other third-party communication tools, to finish the term.
 This pieced-together approach may have given students and faculty the impression that distance education is chaotic and difficult.
 With thoughtfully designed, integrated platforms and comprehensive training, however, that doesn’t have to be the case.12